DamienIrving/cmdline_provenance/docs/index.rst

 For scripts that take many input files, the resulting log files can become very long and unwieldy.
-To avoid this, think about ways to avoid repetition.
+To help prevent this, think about ways to avoid repetition.
-For instance, if you've got one input file that contains data from the year 1999-2003 and another equivalent file with data from 2004-2008, it's probably only necessary to include the log from the 1999-2003 file (i.e. because essentially identical data processing steps were taken to produce both files).
+For instance, if we've got one input file that contains data from the year 1999-2003 and another equivalent file with data from 2004-2008, it's probably only necessary to include the log from the 1999-2003 file (i.e. because essentially identical data processing steps were taken to produce both files).